Convening Research Conferences

 Penny Dacks, Ph.D

-Support for powerful Partners Against Mortality in Epilepsy conference
+Support for Partners Against Mortality in Epilepsy conference

-Wishes for Elliott was pleased to partner and support the Partners Against Mortality in Epilepsy conference in May 2018.
+We were pleased to support the Partners Against Mortality in Epilepsy conference in May 2018.
 This powerful coalition has had significant impacts helping to provide research and collaboration to reduce the tragically high mortality rate in many of the rare epilepsies.